raidsb/python/README.md

 These features and capabilities of OOP help in designing modular, maintainable, and extensible software systems by promoting concepts such as encapsulation, inheritance, and polymorphism.
 By using OOP principles effectively, developers can create code that is easier to understand, modify, and extend.

 ### class
-User defined objects are created using the class keyword
+User defined objects are created using the class keyword.
+Python class names are written in CapitalizedWords notation by convention.
+For example, a class for a specific breed of dog, like the Jack Russell Terrier, would be written as JackRussellTerrier.
 ```
 class <name>:
     age = 80 # Class Object Attribute